BYU-IDAHO THEATRE PROGRAMS FAQ

 Yes.
 The general Theatre Studies emphasis is designed to be open-ended enough to tailor to your career goals.
 Students who may not be suited for another emphasis (or who fail to make sufficient progress in another emphasis) can still graduate in general Theatre Studies.

-Qualified students can declare a Theatre Studies major by contacting the Academic Discovery Center (ADC).
+Qualified students can declare a Theatre Studies major by contacting Academic Advising.
 However, you won't be able to specify an emphasis until you have completed an introductory cluster of 12 credits.
 Check the catalog for a list of the theatre classes you should take in your first two semesters.
 (If you are a transfer student, we will want to make sure that what you've already taken will prepare you for what's to come.
 Counsel with the ADC to find out what will transfer)

 Theatre Studies in an open-enrollment program.
 Nevertheless, after completing the introductory cluster, students must fill out a declaration form.
 This helps us to serve you and track your progress.
 Generally speaking your process will be like this: